whpptjs/docs/docs/src/guide/gettingStarted/authentication.md

 When `whppt/api-express` is installed, it will also register a bin script called `gen-root-user`.
 This script is a CLI tool that allows you to generate a root user for use with Whppt.
-A root user is required to get started with Whppt as authorisation is required to access most of the tools Whppt has to offer.
+A root user is required to get started with Whppt as authentication is required to access most of the tools Whppt has to offer.

 an easy way to register and use the `gen-root-user` script is to create a npm script that runs the bin script.